 Who’s my ideal customer?
 What brands do they like?

-Figuring out your ideal customer and target market will help you to develop a better understanding of your messaging and logo vision.
+Figuring out your ideal customer and target market will help you better understand your messaging and logo vision.

 If you’ve already got a few customers (or friends who fit the persona you’re targeting), don’t be afraid to pick up the phone and talk to them about their lifestyle, buying decisions, favorite brands, and insights related to your product or service.